Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Discussion

 \backsection[Supplementary data]{ A supplementary Python package and accompanying Jupyter notebook that implement our theoretical predictions are available at \href{https://github.com/cysdavid/magnetoStokes}{https://github.com/cysdavid/magnetoStokes}}

 \backsection[Acknowledgements]{The authors thank Ernest Gomis and Andrea Chlarson for their early laboratory work on the magneto-Stokes annulus.
-C.S.D. thanks Ellin Zhao for her advice on image-processing methods, which greatly improved the phase-boundary tracking code used in this study.}
+C.S.D. thanks Ellin Zhao for her expertise in image-processing methods, which greatly improved the phase-boundary tracking code used in this study.
+The authors are grateful to Lingyun Ding for his advice on the centre manifold approach to modelling Taylor dispersion.}

 \backsection[Funding]{This research was supported by the National Science Foundation (EAR 1620649, EAR 1853196).}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}